webmandesign/demo-content/auberge/widgets/readme.md

 You are browsing the demo widgets settings files for [**Auberge** WordPress theme by WebMan](http://www.webmandesign.eu/auberge-wordpress-theme/).

+## One-click installation

+**Auberge** theme supports one-click demo content installation via your WordPress dashboard.

+It will import all the demo widgets automatically.
+For more info on one-click demo installation please read [theme documentation](https://www.webmandesign.eu/manual/auberge/#demo-content).

+*You do not need to download and install the files from this repository in that case!*

 ## Before you begin

 1. Install and active the [**Auberge** WordPress theme](http://www.webmandesign.eu/auberge-wordpress-theme/)